sinanthahir/data_science_learners/README.md

 # Data Science 101

-> As the name, this all are my learning material to learn to handle data.
+> As the name, this all are my learning material to learn to handle data.<br>
 > You can check up my blog post [Learn Data Science, Even When You Are Broken](https://sinanthahir.medium.com/)

 ### The Repo Consists